Content Security Policy¶

 Multiple Content Security Policies¶

-CSP allows multiple policies to be specified within a single resource, including through the Content-Security-Policy header, the Content-Security-Policy-Report-Only header, and meta elements.
+CSP allows multiple policies to be specified within one resource, including through the Content-Security-Policy header, the Content-Security-Policy-Report-Only header, and the meta component.

 // header